‘Playboy’ Model Brennah Black Looks Smoking Hot In Black Lingerie For Double Photo Update

 Brennah Black took to Instagram today to share a sexy photo of herself clad in lacy black lingerie.
-As those who follow the blond haired beauty on social media are well aware, Black has been posing in some scandalous outfits as of late and she’s also been posing for a bunch of up-close and personal shots as well.
-The latest addition to her account showed the model sizzling in some revealing black lingerie in a double photo update.
+As those who follow the blond-haired beauty on social media are well aware, she has been posing in some scandalous outfits as of late and she’s also been posing for a bunch of up-close and personal shots as well.
+The latest addition to her account showed the model sizzling in revealing black lingerie in a double update.

 In the first image in the deck, the model sat in a chair in a dimly-lit room.
-Just behind her was a multi-colored curtain that included pink, blue, and purple.
+Just behind her was a multi-colored curtain in shades of pink, blue, and purple.
 Black left little to the imagination in a lacy black top that featured a criss-cross in the front, showing off her cleavage and sculpted arms.
-The scandalous outfit hit on her hips and showcased her sculpted stems as well.
+The outfit hit on her hips and showcased her sculpted stems as well.

-In the stunning shot, the model wore her long, blond locks down and straight, parting it in the middle of her head.
-She also rocked a beautiful application of makeup that included eyeliner, mascara, blush, highlighter, mascara, and lipgloss.
-The second image in the deck was similar to the first, showing the Playboy model in the same exact outfit only that time, she leaned her head on her hand.
-In the caption of the update, she shared a motivational quote and a single blue heart emoji.
+In the stunning shot, the bombshell wore her long blond locks down and straight, parting them in the middle of her head.
+She also rocked an application of makeup that included eyeliner, mascara, blush, highlighter, mascara, and lipgloss.
+The second image in the deck was similar to the first, showing the Playboy model in the same exact outfit.
+Only that time, she leaned her head on her hand.

+In the caption of the update, Black shared a motivational quote and a single blue heart emoji.

-In just a short time, the photos have earned Black a ton of attention from her fans, racking up an impressive amount of likes with 5,000 in addition to over 180-plus comments.
+In just a short period of time, the photos have earned Black a ton of attention from her fans, racking up an impressive amount of likes with 5,000-plus of them, in addition to over 180-plus comments.
 Some social media users took to the photo to let her know that she looks beautiful while many more raved over her flawless figure.
 A few more just dropped a line to let her know that they are big fans.

 “Becoming my new favorite,” one fan raved, adding a series of flame and heart emoji.